 3. What is the difference between an asset purchase and a share purchase?

-This is one of the most frequently asked questions we receive at Emerge LLP.
+This is one of the most frequently asked questions we receive at Emerge Law.
 To put it simply, a share purchase requires the purchase of all the shares of the company whereas an asset purchase requires the sale of individual assets.
 With a share sale, (subject to any agreed price adjustments or indemnifications) the seller gets to walk away from any liabilities and the buyer takes them on.
 This is different from an asset sale which allows the buyer to cherry pick which assets it will purchase and which liabilities it will assume.

 Buyers usually prefer asset transactions, whereas sellers usually prefer share transactions.
 This is not always the case, however, and the right option is highly dependent on the business being purchased, the reasons for purchasing, and the individual situation.
 For example, preference might change based on the differing tax implications for the buyer and seller in an asset or share transaction.

 4. Why might buyers prefer an asset transaction?

 Generally, buyers prefer buying assets directly, as it allows them to select which assets they want, and which liabilities are acceptable to assume.
 This minimizes risk and reduces the overall complexity of the transaction.
 Also, when assets are purchased directly, the tax cost of the asset will be the amount paid for the asset (assuming the buyer and seller are dealing at “arm’s length” with each other – i.e., buyers and sellers act independently without one party influencing the other).